Wintellect/Wintellect.Analyzers/ReadMe.md

 #### AssembliesHaveTitleAtrribute ####
 This warning ensures you have the AssemblyTitleAttribute present and a filled out value in the parameter.

+## Documentation Analyzers ##
+#### ExceptionDocumentationMissing ####
+If you have a direct throw in your code, you need to document it with an <exception> tag in the XML documentation comments.
+A direct throw is one where you specifically use the throw statement in your code.
+This analyzer does not apply to private methods, only accessibility levels where calls outside the defining method can take place.

 ## Formatting Analyzers ##

 #### IfAndElseMustHaveBraces ####